19hours/sg-statutes/Acts/Land Titles (Strata) Act.md

 [13/2010 wef 15/07/2010]

-(7) An order made under subsection (6)subsection (6) by the High Court may, with the consent of the collective sale committee, include an order that the proceeds of sale for any lot to be received by an objector, being a subsidiary proprietor who has filed an objection under subsection (4A), be increased if the High Court is satisfied that it would be just and equitable to do so.
+(7) An order made under subsection (6) by the High Court may, with the consent of the collective sale committee, include an order that the proceeds of sale for any lot to be received by an objector, being a subsidiary proprietor who has filed an objection under subsection (4A), be increased if the High Court is satisfied that it would be just and equitable to do so.

+[46/2007]

 [13/2010 wef 15/07/2010]

-[46/2007]

 (8) The total sum ordered by the High Court for all the objectors under subsection (7) shall be paid from the proceeds of sale of all the subsidiary proprietors and shall not exceed the aggregate sum of 0.25% of the proceeds of sale for each lot or $2,000 for each lot, whichever is the higher.

 [46/2007]

+[13/2010 wef 15/07/2010]

 (9) The High Court or a Board shall not approve an application made under subsection (2) —